BattlesnakeOfficial/starter-snake-javascript/README.md

-# A simple [Battlesnake](http://play.battlesnake.com) written in Javascript for NodeJS.
+# A simple [Battlesnake](http://play.battlesnake.com) written in JavaScript for Node.js.

-This is a basic implementation of the [Battlesnake API](https://docs.battlesnake.com/snake-api).
-It's a great starting point for anyone wanting to program their first Battlesnake using Javascript.
+This is a basic implementation of the [Battlesnake API](https://docs.battlesnake.com/references/api).
+It's a great starting point for anyone wanting to program their first Battlesnake using Python.
 It comes ready to deploy to [Heroku](https://heroku.com), although you can use other cloud providers if you'd like.

 ### Technologies

-This Battlesnake uses [Javascript](https://www.javascript.com/), [NodeJS](https://nodejs.dev/), and [Heroku](https://heroku.com).
-You will also need [npm](https://docs.npmjs.com/getting-started/) to assist with Javascript dependency management.
-[Express4](http://expressjs.com/en/4x/api.html) is used for route management, the documentation provide information on handling incoming JSON params and building responses.
+This Battlesnake uses [JavaScript](https://www.javascript.com/), [Node.js](https://nodejs.dev/), [Express](https://expressjs.com/), and [Heroku](https://heroku.com).

 ### Prerequisites